-Condition: A portion of the Cap Loan proceeds and corresponding expenditures were posted to a special revenue fund instead of an enterprise fund.
+Condition: A portion of the Cap Loan proceeds and corresponding expenditures were posted to a special revenue fund instead of an enterprise fund in fiscal year ended 2019.
+Therefore, it resulted in expenditures being paid from a governmental fund instead of an enterprise fund in 2020.

-Effect: An audit entry had to be made to correct the transaction, so that revenues and expenditures were not overstated in the governmental funds and understated in the enterprise funds.
+Effect: The expenditures are overstated in the governmental fund and understated in the enterprise fund.

 Recommendation: The City should correctly post deposits and expenditures to the appropriate fund type.
+The City should create separate funds for enterprise capital improvements and governmental capital improvements.